hmrc/play-frontend-hmrc/README.md

 1. Identify a `signOutUrl` that will be used when users click 'Sign Out' on the timeout dialog.
 A good choice for this is the url that may already supplied as the `signOutHref` parameter to the `hmrcHeader` component, which controls the sign out link in the gov.uk header.
+See related guidance above.

 1. Identify a `keepAliveUrl`, a side effect free endpoint that can be used by the timeout dialog Javascript code to perform an XHR GET request to refresh the user's session and keep them logged into the service.
 A good practice is